-It’s difficult to nail down how to perfectly describe the outer-worldly, down-to-earth, wholesome but turbo essence that is Stephanie, aka WISER.
+It’s impossible to properly describe the outer-worldly yet down-to-earth, wholesome but turbo essence that is Stephanie, aka WISER.

-While her tattooed-covered head and face bearing metal that accompany her darker sound may make WISER come across as someone more tough and intimidating, Stephanie is actually a gentle softie at heart whose motto is to spread kindness and “be good – If not, don’t get caught.”
+While the tattooed scalp and metal-bearing face that accompanies her darker sound may make WISER come across as tough and intimidating, Stephanie is actually a softie at heart, whose motto is to spread kindness and “be good – if not, don’t get caught.”

 She’s her own unique breed of human, using her magical powers to create endless projects and musical endeavours, while producing some of the most delicate, energetic and tear-jerking tunes being released in the world, not just Down Under.